Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: OLMo-2 Pretraining Dynamics

-\paragraph{Setup.} We compute \(\LP\) on ten OLMo-2-7B checkpoints spanning $\sim$1B to $\sim$4T training tokens (nine stage-1 steps plus the final post-stage-2 release, \texttt{main}).
+\paragraph{Setup.} Figure~\ref{fig:olmo-trajectory-main} in the main text shows the OLMo-2 trajectory.
+We compute \(\LP\) on ten OLMo-2-7B checkpoints spanning $\sim$1B to $\sim$4T training tokens (nine stage-1 steps plus the final post-stage-2 release, \texttt{main}).
 All checkpoints are evaluated with the identical calibration protocol used for Llama-3.1-8B: 64 sequences of 512 tokens from the WikiText-2 training split.

 \paragraph{Final-checkpoint concentration.} On OLMo-2-7B (\texttt{main}), the top 1\% of FFN channels by LP captures a median of \OLMoTopRhoMassFinalPct\% of layer LP mass (range over 32 layers: 33.3--94.1\%).
 The median LP max/mean ratio is \OLMoMaxMeanFinal{}, and the mean activation-outlier ratio is $\approx$25$\times$.
 This matches the FFN-channel concentration pattern we document for Llama, Mistral, and Qwen; on OLMo the top-1\% mass fraction is in fact \emph{higher} than on Llama-3.1-8B.